-There’s no quicker way to convey authenticity and engage prospects than through video.
+There’s no quicker way to convey authenticity and engage prospects than through video, so here’s the Video Sales Letter (VSL) template that works.

-However when it comes to creating effective marketing videos, it’s often a mysterious process and hard to get right.
+As you probably know, when it comes to creating effective marketing videos it’s often a mysterious process and hard to get right.

-From feeling self-conscious to getting tongue tied to repeatedly fluffing your lines or experiencing dry mouth syndrome.
+From feeling self-conscious.. to getting tongue tied to repeatedly fluffing your lines or experiencing dry mouth syndrome, it’s all normal.

 That’s why I created this for you.